1. Home

 When Kermit the Frog sang, “It’s not easy being green,” he was probably not alluding to his carbon footprint.

-While naturalists throughout history have explored the benefits of environmentally-conscious living, the idea of “going green” gained significant momentum in the US during the 1970s and 80s in response to the negative human impact on air, water, and land contamination.
+While people throughout history have explored the benefits of environmentally-conscious living, the idea of “going green” gained significant momentum in the US during the 1970s and 80s in response to the negative human impact on air, water, and land contamination.

-Green Energy and Greenhouse Gases - Key Terms
+Green Energy and Greenhouse Gases: Key Terms

 Before we can illustrate precisely how green solar panels are, let’s first define a few related key terms to help put solar's health and environmental benefits into context.